By Priority — Quick Answer

 Sub-Destinations Within Each Country — What Actually Differs

-The country choice is the first decision.
+Country choice is the first decision.
 The region within the country often matters more.
-A 7-day Kenya trip in the Mara is fundamentally different from a 7-day trip in Samburu or Laikipia.
+A 7-day Kenya trip in the Mara is fundamentally different from a Samburu or Laikipia week.
 Southern Kruger feels different from northern Kruger.
-Serengeti's northern zones versus southern Ndutu offer completely different wildlife experiences.
-This section covers the regional variations that matter most within each destination — the operator-level detail that generic "best of" content misses.
+Northern Serengeti vs southern Ndutu offer completely different wildlife experiences.
+The regional variations below are the operator-level detail generic "best of" content misses.

 Tanzania